New Trial for Damages in Metalclad Case

-- Mr. Cadlo’s injury, caused by a use of Metalcald’s products, was reasonably foreseeable to Metalclad.
+- Mr. Cadlo’s injury, caused by the use of Metalcald’s products, was reasonably foreseeable to Metalclad.

-After the verdict, Mr. Cadlo died of his asbestos related injuries on March 24, 2005.
-The judgement was entered nunc pro tunc (“now for then”—something that is done at one time which ought to have been performed at another) as of March 23, 2005.
+After the verdict, Mr. Cadlo died of his asbestos-related injuries on March 24, 2005.
+The judgment was entered nunc pro tunc (“now for then”—something that is done at one time which ought to have been performed at another) as of March 23, 2005.

 Metalclad appealed, claiming that the evidence of causation was insufficient.
 They claimed there was no foundation for the testimony of specialist Charles Ay, who stated that Mr. Cadlo was exposed to Metalclad’s insulation while onboard the USS Black.
-The court disagreed with Metalclad’s appeal, and affirmed the judgement that Ay’s testimony was sufficient to infer causation.
+The court disagreed with Metalclad’s appeal and affirmed the judgment that Ay’s testimony was sufficient to infer causation.

 Overview of the Wrongful Death Action (Cadlo 2)

-After the judgement in Cadlo 1 and Mr. Cadlo’s death, but before the Cadlo 1 judgement had become final, Mrs. Cadlo filed a wrongful death suit against Metalclad.
-While the appeal for Cadlo 1 was pending, Metalclad moved for summary judgement in Cadlo 2, stating there was insufficient evidence of causation (for Mr. Cadlo’s asbestos related illness).
+After the judgment in Cadlo 1 and Mr. Cadlo’s death, but before the Cadlo 1 judgment had become final, Mrs. Cadlo filed a wrongful death suit against Metalclad.
+While the appeal for Cadlo 1 was pending, Metalclad moved for summary judgment in Cadlo 2, stating there was insufficient evidence of causation (for Mr. Cadlo’s asbestos-related illness).
 This was the same position that Metalclad took in the appeal of Cadlo 1.
 The trial court ruled in favor of Metalclad, stating there was not sufficient evidence to create a triable issue linking Metalclad as the cause of Mr. Cadlo’s asbestos disease.
 Mrs. Cadlo appealed the decision.

 The Appeal of Cadlo 2